Supply Chain Partner Relationships

 Within the organization management section, an organization can select the option to be searchable and this will allow other organizations to easily find business partners through search.
 An organization can also choose whether to auto approve (accept) incoming business partner requests.
 The default for searchable and auto approve is true.
 Organization Management can be accessed through the UI or the APIs.

 The organization management section can be found in the UI by clicking on Account and then Organization Management.
 As shown below, the organization can select to be searchable and to automatically accept business partner requests.

 The organization management APIs can be found in the Business Partners API drop-down in Swagger.
-See the API Documentation section for a link to the TradeLens APIs.
+See the API User Guide section for a link to the TradeLens APIs.
 The APIs are:

 - GET .../profile/organization - Returns the organization's Business Partner profile